forcementor/lwc-dnd-demos/README.md

 The first app tightly couples the components, and leverages custom events for messaging activated by handling the standard drag and drop events.

-The other app uses a loosly coupled model allowing reuse of the custom base components which would be dropped on an App Page.
+The other app uses a loosly coupled model allowing reuse of the custom base components that can be dropped and configured on an App Page.
 Cross component messaging uses a pubsub eventing model.
-Reusabaility of the base components is accomplished by adding a wrapper component that handles the custom events and brokers then with pubsub events allowing cross page messaging.
+Reusability of the base components is accomplished by adding a wrapper component that handles the custom events and brokers them with pubsub events allowing cross page messaging.

 One key architectural approach is to minimize the data transfer of messaging payloads using custom eventing payloads rather than the data transfer capability of the HTML drag and drop events as would be the case with standard web development.

-A second key architectural approach is to use the data processing logic capabilities of Lightning Web Components, and to manage the reactive re-rendering of the components in response to the drag and drop events processed.
+A second key architectural approach is to use the data processing logic capabilities of Lightning Web Components, and to manage the reactive rerendering of the components in response to the drag and drop events processed.

 ## To Set Up The Project

 This is a scratch org project that requires Visual Studio Code and SFDX.

-Once you have cloned the Git repository on your computer, authorize a DevHub by running the following SFDX command in your terminal:
+Once you have cloned the Git repository on your computer, authorize a DevHub by running the following SFDX command in your terminal (name the alias however you want):

     sfdx force:auth:web:login -d -a dhDnD